 Throughout this journey, remember that healing doesn’t mean erasing the past or rushing toward happiness.
 It means creating a foundation where you can live authentically, with resilience and hope.
 You have the strength to rewrite your story, and I’m here to support you every step of the way.

 If you’re ready to deepen your healing process and build a solid foundation for your future, consider joining the “Fixing the Foundations” program.
-It’s designed specifically for ambitious women seeking clinical guidance and practical tools to transform their lives after relationship upheaval.
+It’s designed specifically for driven women seeking clinical guidance and practical tools to transform their lives after relationship upheaval.

 Healing is a brave act of reclaiming your life on your terms.
 You deserve a future built on clarity, compassion, and connection.
 Your journey is valid, your feelings are real, and your growth is possible.
 Together, we can navigate this path with honesty and hope, moving beyond cultural expectations toward a life that truly reflects who you are.